skooter500/DT228-OOP-2015/README.md

 - Practice constructing alogorithms as part of a system
 - Practice presenting data visually

+Log into the slack and let me know how you are getting on.

 Use the code you wrote yesterday in the class as starter code for today's lab.
 If you missed the class, [this is a link to my version](processing/data).